Skip to main contentLink to External Link Policy

 • The evidence on whether valerian is helpful for sleep problems is inconsistent.
 In its 2017 clinical practice guidelines, the American Academy of Sleep Medicine recommended against using valerian for chronic insomnia in adults.

-• Two small studies suggest that valerian might be helpful for menopausal symptoms, but there is not enough evidence to know for certain.
+• Three small studies suggest that valerian might be helpful for menopause symptoms, but there is not enough evidence to know for certain.

-• There’s not enough evidence to allow any conclusions about whether valerian is helpful for anxiety, depression, premenstrual syndrome, menstrual cramps, stress, or other conditions.
+• There’s not enough evidence to allow any conclusions about whether valerian is helpful for anxiety, depression, premenstrual syndrome, dysmenorrhea (menstrual cramps), stress, or other conditions.

 What Do We Know About Safety?

 • Research suggests that valerian is generally safe for short-term use by most adults.
-It has been used with apparent safety in studies lasting up to 28 days.
+It has been used with apparent safety in doses of 300 to 600 milligrams daily for up to 6 weeks.
 The safety of long-term use of valerian is unknown.

 • Little is known about whether it’s safe to use valerian during pregnancy or while breastfeeding.